Concrete Anchor Design for the International Building Code: Part 3

 Design Calculations

-The design methodology in ACI 318 Appendix D is cumbersome.
-Calculations can be performed by hand using the design equations in Appendix D, inserting the substantiated data from an anchor manufacturer’s data tables or Research Reports to design with post-installed anchors.
-Designing with cast-in-place “Code Anchors” does not require additional data beyond what is included in ACI 318, Appendix D since these are “standard” anchors with standard design characteristics.
+The design methodology in ACI 318-19 Chapter 17 is detailed and can be cumbersome.
+Calculations can be performed by hand using the design equations in Chapter 17, inserting the substantiated data from an anchor manufacturer’s data tables or applicable evaluation or research reports to design with post-installed anchors.
+Designing with cast-in-place “Code Anchors” does not require additional data beyond what is included in ACI 318-19 Chapter 17 since these are “standard” anchors with standard design characteristics.

 Performing hand calculations can be time-consuming, and for most design professionals is impractical due to the complexity of the design equations associated with multiple failure modes required to be considered.
 Design software, such as Simpson Strong-Tie® Anchor Designer™ Software for ACI 318, ETAG and CSA provides a fast, reliable method of calculating anchor performance for both cast-in-place and post-installed anchors.
 This software designs both “Code Anchors” and “Alternative Materials” for which an acceptance criteria exists.